frothkoetter/cdw/README.md

 This example shows that the execution time is greatly decreased because less data was read.

-## Lab 5 - optinal Streaming Data
+### Optinal step - Streaming Data

-The dataflow is as follows:
- 1) create a Iceberg table in CDW.

- 2) Streaming data ingested every minute by CDF Nifi new flight events.
-These raw events are enricht with realtime weather information from a OpenWeather API of the destination airport and with the prediction the delay from the CML Model API.Store the events in micro batches (5Min) directly into an Iceberg Table
+During the workshop every minute new flight events are created and stored into the Iceberg table "airlinedata.flights_streaming_ice_cve" in micro batches every 5 minutes.
+These raw events are enriched with realtime weather information from a public OpenWeather API of the destination airport and with the prediction the delay from the CML Model API.

- 3) create a data mart with automatic refesh

 ![](images/image023.png)

+The steps in this lab are as follows:
+ 1) Create a view based on the Iceberg table and check that new events coming in
+ 2) Create a data mart with automatic refreshed
+ 3)

 During the worshop realtime data is ingested and you can query the micro batch inserts from CDF into table airlinedata.flights_streaming_ice_cve.